 Cepheid's GeneXpert® System, is provided by Cepheid.
-This analyser utilises NPS to provide ward staff with influenza, RSV and COVID-19 results for patients within xx mins.
-This analyser is located within the Emergency Department at Glasgow Royal Infirmary
+This analyser utilises NPS to provide ward staff with influenza, RSV and COVID-19 results for patients within 50 mins.
+There are three analysers located within the Emergency Department at Glasgow Royal Infirmary